Operation Brevity: Centre column

-A Squadron 4RTR and the 1st Durham Light Infantry (1DLI) continued the advance toward Fort Capuzzo.
+A Squadron 4th RTR and the 1st Durham Light Infantry (1DLI) continued the advance toward Fort Capuzzo.
 Concealed in hull down positions behind a ridge near the fort were 20–30 German tanks, supported by anti tank guns.
 These engaged A Squadron, disabling five tanks, but were forced to withdraw as the squadron pressed its attack.
-On the final approach to Fort Capuzzo, contact was lost between 4RTR's tanks and 1DLI's leading C Company, and the attack on the fort began without armoured support.
-The fort was vigorously defended, and it was not until just before midday that C Company, reunited with A Squadron 4RTR and reinforced by A and B Companies 1DLI, eventually took the position.
+On the final approach to Fort Capuzzo, contact was lost between 4th RTR's tanks and 1DLI's leading C Company, and the attack on the fort began without armoured support.
+The fort was vigorously defended, and it was not until just before midday that C Company, reunited with A Squadron 4th RTR and reinforced by A and B Companies 1DLI, eventually took the position.
 D Company 1DLI—which had been in reserve during the attack—then made a wide left hook to capture a small landing ground to the north of the fort.

 In the afternoon, one company of the 2nd Scots Guards probed toward Bardia, the infantry coming under heavy machine gun fire from three positions as they neared Sollum barracks.
 A group of Universal Carriers—commanded by Sergeant F. Riley—charged the gun positions and quickly neutralised them, but one carrier was disabled when the group was subsequently engaged by anti-tank guns.
 Riley executed a second charge, silencing these too and taking their crews prisoner.
 His carrier was hit three times; for his actions Riley was awarded the Military Medal, the battalion's first decoration of the war.

 Desert column

-On the desert flank, 2RTR advanced with the 7th Armoured Brigade group.
-During the morning, reports were received of up to 30 German armoured vehicles operating nearby, and A Squadron 2RTR moved to investigate.
+On the desert flank, 2nd RTR advanced with the 7th Armoured Brigade group.
+During the morning, reports were received of up to 30 German armoured vehicles operating nearby, and A Squadron 2nd RTR moved to investigate.
 Most of the German force had pulled back, but three tanks were located and brought under fire.
 One Panzer IV was disabled and the other two driven off, for the loss of one British tank due to mechanical failure.
 A second force of 15 German tanks was engaged by two tanks of No 2 Troop, destroying a Panzer III and forcing the remainder to withdraw.
-By midday, the brigade group had reached a position west of Fort Capuzzo, and in the afternoon the nine remaining cruisers of A Squadron 2RTR began a reconnaissance patrol towards Sidi Azeiz.
+By midday, the brigade group had reached a position west of Fort Capuzzo, and in the afternoon the nine remaining cruisers of A Squadron 2nd RTR began a reconnaissance patrol towards Sidi Azeiz.